-- Commercial/industrial real estate development segment revenues were \$2,676,000 for the three months ended March 31, 2023, a decrease of \$4,673,000, or 64%, from \$7,349,000 for the three months ended March 31, 2022.
-This was primarily because the Company did not have any land sales during the first quarter of 2023 when compared to the previous year where it had sold a 12.3 acre parcel of land for \$4,681,000. - Commercial/industrial real estate development segment expenses were \$1,695,000 for the three months ended March 31, 2023, a decrease of \$1,041,000, or 38%, from \$2,736,000 for the three months ended March 31, 2022.
-This decrease is attributed to having no land cost of sales in the absence of a land sale during the first quarter of 2023.
+- Commercial/industrial real estate development segment revenues were \$5,309,000 for the first six months of 2023, a decrease of \$4,502,000, or 46%, from \$9,811,000 for the first six months of 2022.
+The absence of land sales in 2023 was the primary driver of this decrease. - Commercial/industrial real estate development segment expenses were \$3,380,000 during the first six months of 2023, a decrease of \$1,178,000, or 26%, from \$4,558,000 during the first six months of 2022.
+The decrease is attributed to not incurring land cost of sales due to the absence of land sales in 2023.

-The logistics operators currently located within TRCC have demonstrated success in serving all of California and the western region of the United States, and the Company showcases their success in its marketing efforts.
+The logistics operators currently located within TRCC have demonstrated success in serving all of California and the western region of the United States, and we showcase their success in our marketing efforts.
 We expect to continue to focus our marketing strategy for TRCC on the significant labor and logistical benefits of our site, the pro-business approach of Kern County, and the demonstrated success of the current tenants and owners within our development.
 Our location fits within the logistics model that many companies are using, which favors large, centralized distribution facilities which have been strategically located to maximize the balance of inbound and outbound efficiencies, rather than many decentralized smaller distribution centers.
 The world-class logistics operators located within TRCC have demonstrated success through utilization of this model.
 With access to markets of over 40 million people for next-day delivery service, they are also demonstrating success with e-commerce fulfillment.

-Our Foreign Trade Zone, or FTZ, designation allows businesses to secure the many benefits and cost reductions associated with streamlined movement of goods in and out of the trade zone.
-This FTZ designation is further supplemented by the Advance Kern Incentive Program, or AKIP, adopted by the Kern County Board of Supervisors.
-AKIP is aimed to expand and enhance the County's competitiveness by taking affirmative steps to attract new businesses and to encourage the growth and resilience of existing businesses.
+Our FTZ designation allows businesses to secure the many benefits and cost reductions associated with streamlined movement of goods in and out of the trade zone.
+This FTZ designation is further supplemented by the AKIP adopted by the Kern County Board of Supervisors.
+AKIP aims to expand and enhance Kern County's competitiveness by taking affirmative steps to attract new businesses and to encourage the growth and resilience of existing businesses.
 AKIP provides incentives such as assistance in obtaining tax incentives, building supporting infrastructure, and workforce development.

-We believe that the FTZ and AKIP, along with our ability to provide fully entitled, shovel-ready land parcels to support buildings of any size, including buildings one million square feet or larger, can provide us with a potential marketing advantage.
+We believe the FTZ and AKIP, along with our ability to provide fully entitled, shovel-ready land parcels to support buildings of any size, including buildings one million square feet or larger, can provide us with a potential marketing advantage.
 Our marketing efforts target the Inland Empire region of Southern California, the Santa Clarita Valley of northern Los Angeles County, the northern part of the San Fernando Valley - due to the limited availability of new product and high real estate costs in these locations, and the San Joaquin Valley of California.
-The Company continues to analyze the market and evaluate expansions of industrial buildings for lease either on our own or in partnerships, as we have done with the buildings developed within our joint ventures.
+We continue to analyze the market and evaluate expansions of industrial buildings for lease either on our own or in partnerships, as we have done with the buildings developed within our joint ventures.

-A potential disadvantage to our development strategy is our distance from the ports of Los Angeles and Long Beach in comparison to the warehouse/distribution centers located in the Inland Empire, a large industrial area located east of Los Angeles, which continues its expansion eastward beyond Riverside and San Bernardino, to include Perris, Moreno Valley, and
+A potential disadvantage to our development strategy is our distance from the ports of Los Angeles and Long Beach in comparison to the warehouse/distribution centers located in the Inland Empire, a large industrial area located east of Los Angeles, which continues its expansion eastward beyond Riverside and San Bernardino, to include Perris, Moreno Valley, and Beaumont.

-Beaumont.
 As development in the Inland Empire continues to move east and farther away from the ports, the potential disadvantage of our distance from the ports is being mitigated.
-Strong demand for large distribution facilities is driving development farther east in a search for large, entitled parcels.
+Demand for large distribution facilities is continuing to drive development farther east in a search for large, entitled parcels.